 Dear Editor,

-I am submitting the manuscript ‘Larger but younger fish when growth compensates for higher mortality in heated ecosystem’ for consideration to be published as an article in PNAS.
+I am submitting the manuscript ‘Higher mortality rates leave heated ecosystem with similar size-structure despite larger and younger fish’ for consideration to be published as an article in PNAS.

-Global warming is often predicted to lead to faster growth rates, but overall shrinking of ectotherm species (e.g., declines in mean body size due to declines in adult size-at-age).
-However, more informative than changes in average sizes is how the size spectrum of species changes.
-This is because key biological rates and ecological processes scale with size, and the value of these traits for the mean body size of a population is not the same as the mean population trait value, due to allometric scaling.
+Global warming is often predicted to lead to faster growth rates, but overall shrinking of ectotherm species (e.g., reduced mean body size due to declines in adult size-at-age).
+These predictions generally stem from small-scale and short-term experiments, and to a lesser degree, observational analysis.
+Semi-controlled ecosystem-scale warming experiments, are, however, extremely rare.
+Yet, they provide unique insight into potential impacts of climate change.

-The size-spectrum of species is shaped by temperature-dependent biological and ecological processes such as body growth, mortality and recruitment.
-In this study, we use data from a unique, large-scale 23-year-long heating-experiment (~+8℃) of a coastal ecosystem (and a non-warmed reference area) to quantify how warming changed fish body growth and mortality, and how that has affected the size-spectrum.
-We quantify differences in key individual- and population level parameters, such as body growth, asymptotic size, mortality rates, and size-spectra between the heated and reference coastal area, using hierarchical Bayesian models.
+In this study, we use an enclosed coastal bay heated by cooling water from a nuclear power plant for more than two decades (resulting in ~+8℃) and its reference area as a large-scale experimental study system.
+We analyze time series of growth-increment biochronologies and catch data of a common freshwater fish (12658 length-at-age measurements from 2426 individuals in 256 net deployments), to quantify differences in key individual- and population level parameters, such as body growth, asymptotic size, mortality rates.

-Contrary to common predictions on the effects of warming on size-at-age and growth, we found that body size was larger for all ages and growth faster for all sizes in the heated area, compared to the reference area.
-These changes in growth and size were so large that, despite a higher mortality rate in the heated area, it still had a larger size-spectrum exponent (greater proportion of large fish).
+Contrary to common predictions on the effects of warming on size-at-age and body growth, we found that body size was larger for all ages and growth faster for all sizes in the heated area, compared to the reference area.
+However, despite these changes in growth and size, the size-spectrum was only slightly larger in the heated area, which we showed was due to elevated mortality rates.

+Our findings reveal that universal predictions about the shrinking of ectotherm organisms may be too simplistic since they typically focus on individual-level changes (body growth rates) and not population-level processes (mortality and demography).
+It also suggests that mortality may be similarly important as a driver of size structure-changes with warming as body growth rates.

-Not only do these findings show that universal predictions about the shrinking of ectotherm organisms may be simplistic, they also reveal that in order to understand warming-induced changes in the size-structure of species, which affect ecological interactions and dynamics, it is critical to account for how climate change alters both mortality and growth rate, and these changes may depend on each other.
+Population size-distributions determine ecological functions, interactions, and dynamics, and understanding their responses to climate change is therefore paramount.
+Our results demonstrate that in order to understand warming-induced changes in the size-structure of species, it is critical to account for how climate change alters both mortality and growth rate, and how these changes may depend on each other.
+This knowledge is critical for mechanistic climate assessments of aquatic ecosystems.

 We are grateful for your consideration of our manuscript, and we look forward to hearing from you.